paragi/was/README.md

 #Websocket Application Server (WAS) using node JS and PHP#

-WAS is a websocket-able stack for a mature scripting language.
+WAS is a webserver with websocket and a mature scripting language.
 In this case PHP, running on linux.
 With a database of your choice.

 Install it, run the server and browse the example application.